 - ⅛ cup Cornflour

-- Prepare vegetables in a non-metallic bowl, cover with salt and leave overnight.
-I usually place vegetables in a large, plastic container with a lid so I can gently the container once or twice to distribute the salt and vegetables.
+- Prepare vegetables (excluding garlic) in a non-metallic bowl, cover with salt and leave overnight.
+I usually place vegetables in a large, plastic container with a lid so I can gently shake and rotate the container once or twice to distribute the salt around the vegetables.
 Alternatively, give the veg a good stir with a wooden spoon to distribute the salt.250 g Cauliflower, 1 Carrot (small), ½ stick Celery, ½ Cucumber, 1 Green Tomato, ½ cup White Onion, ½ cup Salt, 1 Red Chilli (small)

-- The next day, place the vegetables in a large colander and run under cold water to remove the salt.
-You want to be sure that the vegetables aren't too salty.
+- The next day, place the vegetables in a large colander and run under cold water to remove the salt to ensure that the vegetables aren't too salty.

 - Combine the vinegar (expect for reserved quantity), turmeric, sugar, mustard and garlic in your large saucepan and bring to the boil.2½ cups White Vinegar, 1½ teaspoon Turmeric, ½ tablespoon Dry Mustard, 1 Garlic Clove, ½ cup Sugar

 - Add vegetables and simmer until tender.
-If you don't want a rustic and chunky pickle, you can use a potato masher to gently break down the vegetables to a smoother consistency.
+If you don't want a rustic and chunky pickle, use a potato masher to gently break down the vegetables to a smoother consistency.

 - Combine reserved vinegar and cornflour to a smooth paste, add to the pickles and continue boiling until the pickles thicken.⅛ cup White Vinegar, ⅛ cup Cornflour